PolyU-TASLAB/polyu-taslab.github.io/_members/ZihaoWang_WHU_visiting.md

   profile:

 display_1: M.S and B.Eng.
 (WHU)
-display_2: Sep 2023 -- Present
+display_2: To be join in fall 2025

 ---

 <!--  Add a short self introduction here -->
 <!-- Like Research Areas -->

 Mr. Zihao Wang currently pursuing a Master’s degree in Geodesy and Survey Engineering at the GNSS Research Center,Wuhan University.
-My research focuses on state estimation through multi-sensor fusion, with particular emphasis on high-precision GNSS data processing (PPP-RTK), visual-inertial-odometry, vehicle motion constraint, and advanced filtering technique such as square root information filtering.
+His research focuses on state estimation through multi-sensor fusion, with particular emphasis on high-precision GNSS data processing (PPP-RTK), visual-inertial-odometry, vehicle motion constraint, and advanced filtering technique such as square root information filtering.

 **Research Areas**